By Bryan Sheffield, Wonderful Machine

 Here is the estimate:

-The client would be handling all production elements and requested an estimate for up to 12 images taken over a two-day shoot.
-The client had previously hired the photographer and was accustomed to a $ 3,000-day rate.
-This was noted in some of the first notes from the client.
-I put the fees at $700 per image, for each of the 30 images totaling $18,000, with consideration of the number of images.
+The agency would be handling all production elements and requested an estimate for up to 30 images taken over a 2-day shoot.
+I put the fees at $600 per unique image for each of the 30 images totaling $18,000, with consideration of the number of images.
 While the per-image fee is low for unlimited use if it were just a handful of images, the bulk license of 30 images justified the fees to the photographer.
-Our estimate included a line stating the cost of additional images to be $800 each including up to 1 hour of retouching.
-I added $750 for the photographer to attend a tech scout day.
+Our estimate included a line stating the cost of additional images at $750 each plus retouching.
+I also added $1,000 for the photographer to attend a tech scout day.

-We added the first assistant to help with lighting and camera equipment management and to attend the tech scout day to familiarize themselves with the shoot needs and help advise on equipment needs.
+We added a first assistant to help with lighting and camera equipment management and to attend the tech scout day as well.
 We also added a digital tech to manage the files and display the content to the client as it was being captured.
-We added 2 hours of overtime for these two positions at 1.5x their hourly rate.
 These fees were consistent with previous rates the photographer had paid their team on past productions.

-We included $3,200 for cameras, grip, and lighting rentals.
-The photographer brought their own cameras, lenses, and lighting, and intended to rent some supplemental lighting, grip, and a few specific modifiers and other specialty items from a local rental house.
-The digital tech estimated $650/day for their workstation rental and we also included $350 for three hard drives.
+I included $1,600 for cameras, grip, and lighting rentals.
+While the photographer brought their own cameras, lenses, and lighting, they intended to rent a few specific modifiers and other items from a local rental house.
+The digital tech estimated $650 a day for their workstation rental and I also included $350 for 3 hard drives.

 Need help estimating or producing a project?
-Reach Out!
+Please reach out.
 We’re available to help with any and all pricing and negotiating needs, from small stock sales to large ad campaigns.